dmitrygrig/CloudNet/README.md

 ```

 # Architecture
-The framework consists the following components:
+The framework consists of the following components:
 * **Simulation core**: different implementations of simulation engines as well as simulation clock that shows the actual simulation time.
-The actual simulation time can be polled by any object but can only be set by the simulation engine which is responsible for aim.
+The actual simulation time can be polled by any object but can only be set by the simulation engine which is responsible for that.
-* **Cloud domain**: include all main cloud entities, models and interfaces.
+* **Cloud domain**: includes cloud entities, models and interfaces.
 * **Physical models package**: implementation of various physical models (resource utilization, cooling, weather, power outages, energy prices, etc.) that are utilized during runtime of cloud infrastructure.
 * **MOM**: communication between different loose-coupled components.
-* **Monitoring**: it monitors and makes snaphots of cloud entity states and provides the output logging in different output formats for further analysis.
+* **Monitoring**: it monitors and makes snaphots of cloud entity states and provides the output logging into various formats for further analysis.
 * **Data-collecting utilities**: a set of utilities that are responsible for downloading and transformation of various weather data from different Web services.
 * **Locations**: a set of locations with pre-configured physical models based on real statistics.
 * **SLAs**: a set of cloud service Service level agreements (SLAs)